-9. First Aid Procedure - (also see the Administration of Medicines Policy)
+9. First Aid Procedure - (also see the Supporting Pupils with Medical Conditions Policy)

-There will be at least four people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.
+There will be at least three people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.

-The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on the staff medical noticeboard.
+The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on the staff medical noticeboard and first aid points around school.

-First aid boxes are kept in the hall/rainbow room/outside the staffroom/Key Stage 1 group room.
+First aid boxes are kept in the hall / rainbow room, outside the staffroom / Key stage 1 group room.
 The First Aid Co-ordinator provides first aid support and maintains a central supply of first aid materials to supplement first aid boxes.
 Parents will be expected to inform the school if their child has an allergy and a list of any such children will be kept and displayed.

-All injuries which come to staff attention, no matter how slight, should be recorded in the minor injuries books and/or County Council's online incident reporting system (when appropriate).
+All injuries which come to staff attention, no matter how slight, should be recorded on the minor injuries form and/or East Sussex County Council's online incident reporting system.

-The minor injuries form and "bump notes" will be located with the first aid boxes and should be completed by the person administering first aid.
-In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Headteacher or in their absence Deputy Headteacher.
+The minor injuries form is electronically completed on our electronic software 'Medical Tracker'.
+All injuries are followed up automatically with an email home.
+Any head bumps or marks on the face/head will be reported to the Headteacher (or Assistant Head in her absence) and a member of staff will then call home.
 Err on the side of caution.
 In the event of an accident, if the parents (and their nominated contacts) are unavailable, we may consider it wise to send a pupil to hospital.
 In these cases the pupil will be accompanied by a member of staff.